Disclaimer – This room was provided to me free of charge; all opinions are my own.

 As one of only twenty or so bed and breakfast wineries in California, Sequoia View Bed and Breakfast is a fantastic spot to spend a few days.
-While it is close to Fresno and to Kings Canyon, it is also just a nice place to relax and enjoy your surroundings.
-The people who run the place are welcoming and really want you to have a good time on the property.
-Each of the three rooms have their own charm and the rooms come with breakfast in the morning and a complimentary wine tasting once during your stay.
+While it is close to Fresno and Kings Canyon, it is also just a beautiful place to relax and enjoy your surroundings.
+The people who run the site are welcoming and want you to have a good time on the property.
+Each of the three rooms has its own charm, and the rooms come with breakfast in the morning and a complimentary wine tasting once during your stay.
 Here is all the info on this fun spot:

 - Book here